jacobfisher18/yntht/README.md

 - Prop types
 - Clean up all references to colors, constants, hard coded values, etc.
 - Abstract CSS stuff into variables for consistency
+- Look for places where we can do multiple SQL statements in one query (i.e. initmy3 when user is created)
+- Escape all sql statements
 - Figure out a better css system; there are bugs if two classes have the same name, we need some namespacing for these classes somehow

 #### Features: